gyson/ex_type_struct/README.md

 # ExTypeStruct

-A simple and concise way to annotate structs with type info.
+A simple and concise way to annotate structs (or exceptions) with type info.

 ## Installation

 The package can be installed by adding `ex_type_struct` to your list of dependencies in `mix.exs`: